mbeddr/mps-platform-docs/src/doc/docs/aspects/textgen.md

     {{ question_by('markusvoelter') }}

     It's not possible this way.
-So far the two ways I found to make this happen are:
+So far, the two ways I have found to make this happen are:

     1. Extend the original language (A.ex) and create subconcepts of all the concepts you need to specialize the textgen.
 You will then need to do M2M transformation to replace the extended concepts.
-You can do this generically by using a script the generator that searches for all nodes of concepts that are extended in A.ex and replaces them by using the `RefactoringRuntime.replaceWithNewConcept` method.
+You can do this generically by using a script.
+The generator that searches for all nodes of concepts that are extended in A.ex and replaces them by using the `RefactoringRuntime.replaceWithNewConcept` method.

     2. Create annotations that override the text generation of the concepts and attach them in a generator.
-Then MPS will first call the text gen of the annotation and you can override it there.
+TThen MPS will first call the annotation's text gen, and you can override it there.

     There is MPS-22092 which describes this request.

     {{ answer_by('coolya') }}

-!!! question "Which useful builtin languages do not use the generator but only text generation?"
+!!! question "Which built-in languages do not use the generator but only text generation?"

     - ^^jetbrains.mps.baseLanguage.javadoc^^
     - ^^jetbrains.mps.core.properties^^